Places to Visit

 Inspired?
 You too can join an art or craft Workshop in one of our four dedicated Education Rooms.
 We teach everything from pottery to stained glass, stone carving to felt making and so much more.
 Adults and children’s classes, daytime, evenings and weekends.
 Our excellent tutors will nurture your emerging talent in small classes.

-AND April 2016 we open The Barrel Store our contemporary, Overnight Accommodation, for visitors to enjoy everything we and the Cotswolds have to offer.
+The Barrel Store is our contemporary, Overnight Accommodation, for visitors to enjoy everything we and the Cotswolds have to offer.
 The former stone barrel warehouse is now a stylish and brilliantly located ‘boutique hostel’.
 Comfortable, and affordable we have a mix of 14 single, double and family rooms, (most en-suite), self-catering kitchen/lounge.
 Also available for exclusive hire – perfect for large get-togethers and occasions.

 Open all year round, some seasonal variations – see website for details.

 9am – 5pm Monday – Saturday.
-Open Sundays from 10 April.
+Open Sundays.

 95% accessible by wheelchair (lift, ramps, and disabled toilets)